s017180/Watchdawg-2024/README.md

 2. Download the app if you haven't already - Either From the Git release or the Amazon Fire Store (Coming Soon!)

-3. Download the unstructional manual
+3. Download the instructional manual

 4. Follow the instructional manual, or our tutorial videos linked above.